Josh Anderson

 Early Life and Background

-Growing up in Burlington, Ontario, Josh Anderson played both baseball and hockey.
-While eligible for the 2010 Ontario Hockey League (OHL) Priority Selection draft, he was ultimately passed over by all teams and returned to play midget with the Burlington Eagles of the South-Central Triple A Hockey League (SCTA).
-Reflecting back on this, Anderson stated he expected to be passed over as he was undersized for 16.
-Eventually attracting the attention of London Knights ownership, he secured a roster spot on the Knights beginning in the 2011–12 season.
+Joshua Anderson was born on May 7, 1994, in Burlington, Ontario, Canada.
+Growing up in Burlington, he played both baseball and hockey, eventually gravitating toward the ice.
+While eligible for the 2010 Ontario Hockey League (OHL) Priority Selection draft, he was passed over by every team and returned to play midget with the Burlington Eagles of the South-Central Triple-A Hockey League.

 Path to Hockey